IMAPSYNC(1) User Contributed Perl Documentation IMAPSYNC(1)

 concurrent transfers on the same mailbox.

---nolog : Turn off logging on file
+--nolog : Turn off logging on file.
+By default in Docker context.

 --logfile str : Change the default log filename (can be dirname/filename).